astral-sh/uv/docs/pip/index.md

 Please note these commands do not _exactly_ implement the interfaces and behavior of the tools they are based on.
 The further you stray from common workflows, the more likely you are to encounter differences.
 Consult the [pip-compatibility guide](./compatibility.md) for details.

+!!! important

+    uv does not rely on or invoke pip.
+The pip interface is named as such to highlight its dedicated purpose of providing low-level commands that match pip's interface and to separate it from the rest of uv's commands which operate at a higher level of abstraction.